Jodosoft/Libraries/README.md

 [\[Back to top\]](#top)

-## 2.2.
-Roadmap
+### 3.2.
+Roadmap <br id="roadmap" />

-The Jodo libraries are under active development, and are kept up to date with advancements in the .NET SDK.
-A list of upcoming changes can be seen at https://github.com/JosephJShort/Jodo/issues.
-The following table summarises the overall goals for each version.
+The following table summarizes the development goals for upcoming versions of the Jodo libraries.

 <table>
   <tr>